TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 Remember that if you get lost exploring the map, simply press HOME to return to the origin of the map (x = 0, y = 0, zoom = 100%).

+Press Ctrl+0 to only reset the zoom to 100%.

 ## Marks

-You can also use Marks feature to remember some important locations in the map:
+Marks let you remember some important locations in the map.
+These are inspired by Vim.
 Whenever you are looking at a location you want to remember:

 - Press M to open the Marks dialog in the marking mode.
 - Press another key under which you want to remember (mark) the location.

 You have successfully marked a location.
-Later, to return to that location, press ' (apostrophe) to open the Marks dialog again - this time, in the jumping mode:
+Later, to return to that location, press ' (apostrophe) to open the Marks dialog again, but this time in the jumping mode:

 - Press the key under which the location was remembered.